trinker/textclean/README.md

     ## [1] "the..."
 "I..."     "you."     "threw..." "we?"

+### Internet Slang

+Often in informal written and spoken communication (e.g., Twitter, texting, Facebook, etc.) people use Internet slang, shorter abbreviations and acronyms, to replace longer word sequences.
+These replacements may obfuscate the meaning when the machine attempts to analyze the text.
+The `replace_internet_slang` function replaces the slang with longer word equivalents that are more easily analyzed by machines.

+    x <- c(
+        "TGIF and a big w00t!
+The weekend is GR8!", "NP it was my pleasure: EOM",
+        'w8...this n00b needs me to say LMGTFY...lol.',
+        NA
+    )

+    replace_internet_slang(x)

+    ## [1] "thank god, it's friday and a big hooray!
+The weekend is great!"
+    ## [2] "no problem it was my pleasure: end of message"
+    ## [3] "wait...this newbie needs me to say let me google that for you...laughing out loud."
+    ## [4] NA

 ### Kerning

 In typography kerning is the adjustment of spacing.
 Often, in informal